Solar Panel Financing – What Are Your Options?

 |Length (years)||2,5,10,15,20||10,15,20||10,15,20||Not applicable|

-Just like a home loan or a car loan, a solar loan is a loan specifically for adding solar to your home.
+Just like a home loan or a car loan, loans for solar panels are loans specifically for adding solar to your home.
 You receive any tax credits and incentives associated with installing solar.
-Solar loans are now provided by many banks, credit unions and solar companies.
+Solar loans are now provided by many banks, credit unions, and solar companies.
+Homeowners with lower credit can also qualify for the PACE program.
+What is PACE program?
+In its simplest form, it’s essentially a financing option that is repaid by adding an assessment to your property tax bill.

 Best for: Homeowners who want to save as much as possible while putting $0 down, and who will be able to use the corresponding tax credits.